How to Size an Alpine Touring Ski

 |6'2" +||175-190 +|

-If you weigh a little more for your height, ski very fast wide open turns, or intend on always skiing with a heavy pack size to the upper end of your range, but all the factors described below will help you determine where you should be.
-Where you are in the range of ski lengths will be determined by all of the following factors:
+If you weigh a little more for your height, ski very fast wide open turns, or intend on skiing with a heavy pack- then we would suggest sizing to the upper end of your range.
+Read on to see more factors that will play a roll in deciding the appropriate length ski.

 Quiver Slots and Intended Use

 One of the important factors for sizing an alpine touring ski is the quiver slot you choose.
-This is a brief reference to how a quiver slot relates to length but, again, check out our full quiver slot explanation here.
+Powder skis are going to be sized differently to ski-mountaineering tools which will be sized differently to your daily driver.
+In this section we briefly touch on how a quiver slot relates to length but, again, check out our full quiver slot explanation here.

 If you are looking for a pure race ski your job just got easier.
 Almost all race skis come in just 2 lengths, one for men and one for women.
-According to ISMF (International Ski Mountaineering Federation) Standards male racers must ski a ski at least 160 cm in length, while women's skis must be at least 150 cm and any ski manufacturer will have lengths that hover just a few cm above that.
-This is really short and I know many of the top women that are 5'8" or taller that choose a 160 cm.
-Ski Trab makes a version of their race ski up to 176cm if you feel that 160-164cm is just too short.
+According to ISMF (International Ski Mountaineering Federation) standards male racers must ski on planks at least 160 cm in length, while women's skis must be at least 150 cm.
+These options are really short and I know many of the top women that are 5'8" or taller that choose a 160 cm, but if you are looking to be as light and fast as possible- then this is the way to go.

-If you are on the fitness end of this spectrum, meaning you race for fun or only against your friends in the morning before work, don't be afraid to go a bit longer.
-You still want these short, light and maneuverable so size down, but as soon as you step up to a ski width in the mid 70 mm or bigger there will be more length choices.
+If you are on the fitness end of this spectrum, meaning you race for fun or only against your friends before work, don't be afraid to go a bit longer.
+You still want to be short, light and maneuverable but it is ok to sacrifice a little bit of weight and efficiency for the sake of downhill performance.
+As soon as you step up to a ski width in the mid 70mm or bigger there will be plenty of choices.

-Used to be weapons in the the mountains and on technical terrain; ski mountaineering skis should be sized on the short end of the range.
+Designed to be weapons in the mountains and on technical terrain; ski mountaineering skis should be sized on the shorter end of the range.
 They need to be good at sneaking through tight couloirs and carried on your pack while climbing.
-Also most skis in this category have relatively straight tails which means they are going to ski every bit as long as they are listed.
+Also most skis in this category have relatively straight tails which means they have a long effective edge and therefore are going to ski every bit as long as advertised.

-From powder to light mountaineering to skinning and even skiing at the resort, all mountain touring skis walk the line between many different categories so it is good to size in the middle of the range.
+From low angled powder to light spring mountaineering to resort skinning, all mountain touring skis walk the line between many different categories so it is good to size in the middle of the range.

-In the Powder and Freeride touring ski quiver slot, size does matter.
-For landing or skiing fast in powder, a little extra length in the tip will keep you floating on top on those deep days when your friends are sinking.
-If you are on the freeride end of this spectrum, a longer ski lets you keep the chatter down at high speeds and gives even a light ski the mass to slam through crud.
+In the Powder and Freeride quiver slot, size does matter.
+For landing or skiing fast in powder, extra length will keep you floating on top on those deep days when your friends are sinking.
+If you are on the freeride end of this spectrum, a longer ski minimizes chatter and maximizes stability at high speeds and gives even a light ski the mass to slam through crud.